-ROMAN BATTLE TACTICS, STRATEGY AND PLANNING
+ROMAN BATTLE PREPARATIONS AND PLANNING

 “During the Romans’ early history, the logistical challenges of conducting a war meant that the Romans only fought between sowing and harvest (during the summer).
 Rome was an agriculture-based economy, and the movement of troops during winter was highly demanding.
 The first recorded continuation of war into the winter by the Romans took place in 396 B.C. during the siege of the Etruscan city of Veii.
 [Source: Cristian Violatti, Listverse, September 4, 2016 ]